Jacamar Orejiblanco

 White-eared Jacamar

-Appearance: The White-eared Jacamar has a distinctive appearance with a white ear patch that contrasts with its glossy black head and upperparts.
+Appearance: The White-eared Jacamar has a white ear patch that contrasts with its glossy black head and upperparts.
 It has a bright rufous throat and breast, and its underparts are mainly white.
 This species also features a long, straight bill that it uses to catch small insects and other prey.

 Behavior: These birds are often observed perched quietly as they scan the surroundings for flying insects.
 Once they spot prey, they will sally out to catch it in mid-air with a quick, darting flight.
 White-eared Jacamars are usually solitary or found in pairs.

-Breeding: Breeding habits of this species generally involve excavating burrows in earthen banks or termite nests.
-The female typically lays 2-4 eggs, and both parents take turns incubating the eggs and feeding the chicks.
+Breeding: Breeding habits of this species involve excavating burrows in earthen banks or termite nests.
+The female lays 2-4 eggs, and both parents take turns incubating the eggs and feeding the chicks.

-Conservation Status: In Colombia, the White-eared Jacamar is considered a species of least concern according to the IUCN Red List
+Conservation Status: The White-eared Jacamar is considered a species of least concern according to the IUCN Red List

 Distribution